 What Is Castleman Disease?

-Unicentric Castleman disease (UCD) only affects a single group of lymph nodes, often in your chest or belly.
-It's the most common type.
-You can usually be cured if you have surgery to remove the trouble spots.
+Unicentric Castleman disease (UCD) affects one group of lymph nodes, often in your chest or belly.
+It's the most common kind.
+Surgery to remove those lymph nodes usually cures it.

 The other type is called multicentric Castleman disease (MCD).
-It affects many lymph nodes in your body.
-Because it's so widespread, doctors can't remove the problem areas the way they can with UCD.
-A combination of drugs can keep the disease under control but can't cure it.
+It affects many lymph nodes.
+Because it's so widespread, doctors can't remove all of the affected nodes the way they can with UCD.
+Medications can keep it under control.

 How you feel depends on which type of Castleman disease you have.
-If you have UCD, you may not have symptoms.
-If you do notice something, it might be a bulge from the hard growth in the lymph nodes near your neck or under your arms.
+With UCD, you may not have symptoms.
+Or you might notice a bulge from the hard growth in the lymph nodes near your neck or under your arms.

-When your UCD causes growths in the lymph nodes in your chest or belly, you may not feel the swelling.
+When UCD causes growths in the lymph nodes in your chest or belly, you may not feel the swelling.
 But those enlarged areas might bring on other symptoms.
-For instance, a growth in a lymph node in your chest could lead to:
+A growth in a lymph node in your chest could lead to:

 If the lymph node growth is in your belly, you may have: